adrianamanna/epi_social_inequalities/README.md

 yaml                      0.2.5                h7b6447c_0

 ________________________

 - The installation on a normal desktop computer requires less than a minute.
-- The installation does not require any non-standard hardware
+- The installation does not require any non-standard hardware.